FAQs

 What do the animals eat?

-Our cattle, sheep, and goats (which are types of ruminants — animals that ferment forages, such as grasses, herbs, legumes, and forbes) are grass-fed and grass-finished.
-This means that the animals do not receive grain in any part of their lives.
-To ensure that all nutritional needs are met, our chickens, ducks, turkeys, pigs, and rabbits (monogastrics — animals with simpler stomachs), while out on pasture, are also limit-fed a diet of sea kelp, sea salt, non-GMO corn, non-GMO soy meal (note: we had eliminated soy from the diet but due to an unstable supply of the cold-pressed canola in the quantity that we need, we had to work soy back in so that the ration would have sufficient protein; in the event that we can maintain a steady supply of the cold-pressed canola, we will remove the soy), sunflower, cold-pressed canola, black beans, and field peas.
+Our cattle (which are ruminants — animals that ferment forages, such as grasses, herbs, legumes, and forbes) are pasture-raised, with much of their diet consisting of the components just mentioned as well as a small amount of non-GMO grain during the winter season.
+To ensure that all nutritional needs are met, our chickens, turkeys, and pigs (monogastrics — animals with simpler stomachs), while out on pasture, are also limit-fed a diet of sea kelp, sea salt, non-GMO corn, non-GMO soy meal (note: we had eliminated soy from the diet but due to an unstable supply of the cold-pressed canola in the quantity that we need, we had to work soy back in so that the ration would have sufficient protein; in the event that we can maintain a steady supply of the cold-pressed canola, we will remove the soy), sunflower, cold-pressed canola, black beans, and field peas.
 We grind and mix our rations on-farm.
 Peas and black beans are used because they contain high levels of lysine, which complements the low-levels of lysine found in corn and canola.
 Field peas contain less than 1% fat and therefore help reduce the amount of fat fed to our pigs and poultry.
 Sea kelp is a component of all of our livestock diets because it contains over 90 essential vitamins, minerals, and amino acids in a biologically-active and absorbable form.
 Of note, sea kelp contains high levels of niacin and vitamin A which are important for plant and animal health.
 We believe that a healthy animal is a nutritious animal and we strive to raise the most nutritionally-dense food possible.
 We also feed Redman’s sea salt which also contains 90+ minerals, including high levels of biologically-active iron which is important for red blood cell development and is generally found lacking in biologically-active forms in many American’s diets.
 Redman’s sea salt is approved for use in organic production.
 Limit-feeding promotes active grazing, as the feed containers are placed around the perimeter of the pen.
 We move our poultry to new areas of pasture several times each week, to ensure that they have fresh grasses to eat and to help fertilize the fields.

 Is the feed GMO-free?